RobinWaves/sql-challenge/README.md

 ## SQL Assignment - Employee Database
 ***

 This assignment is a research project on employees of the Pewlett Hackard corporation from the 1980s and 1990s.
-It also seeks to find out ift the given dataset is fake.
+It also seeks to find out if the given dataset is fake.

+An entity relationship diagram (ERD) was created as well as a table schema.
+Tables were designed to hold data.
+Then CSVs were imported into a SQL database for analysis.

 Inside this repository you will find:
 * "EmpolyeeSQL" directory